oswaldobapvicjr/performetrics/README.md

 Most Java developers use the functions `System.currentTimeMillis()` or `System.currentTimeNanos()` inside their code to measure the elapsed time to perform some key operations.
 This is not a problem if you want to benchmark an application running in a dedicated system.
 However, the result is strongly affected by other activities in the system, such as background processes and I/O (e.g. disk and network activities).

-As from Java 1.5, it is possible to get additional metrics that may help you benchmark a task with some most accurate units, such as CPU time and user time.
+As from Java 1.5, it is possible to get additional metrics that may help you benchmark a task with some most accurate units:

-This project provides useful methods for monitoring the performance of Java code in the unit type of your choice:

 - **Wall clock time:** the elapsed time experienced by a user waiting for a task to complete (not necessarily a bad metric if you are interested in measuring a real user experience)